Sample script to encrypt information

 The configuration should be set as shown in the following image:

-EN preparación variables
+preparación variables

 Execute the following commands: